Staffing and forecasting gaps hurting CX? Get the Branch Workforce Playbook.

 John’s team knew their approach to new members needed to be different because they wanted to create a relationship that outlasted their short-term auto loan.
 So, they offered new members an opportunity to connect with an advisor 1:1 via a self-serve appointment scheduling link sent by email.
 Many members shared that those appointments were the only time a short-term lender explained their new loan, their payment options, and offered face-to-face service.
 And the results speak for themselves: Addition Financial’s connect rate rose to 25%.

-4. Lean on Your Software Partner
+4. Lean on your software partner.

 The Rogue CU team thought they had a unique use case: They needed a way to assign float staff to various branches across their service area and track their schedules.
 During their rollout, they brought up this ‘wishlist’ feature to their implementation partners at Coconut, assuming the Coconut team would hear their feedback and put it on the back burner.
 “I was surprised to get the call that the technical team at Coconut had created a float functionality that could help us track staff scheduling across our branches,” says Edwin.